 Behaviour as Communication at Wyre Forest School

 Wyre Forest School recognises behaviour as communication of an unmet need or a difficulty in being able to regulate emotionally.
-We are proud to be a THRIVE school and we encourage our staff to become THRIVE trained (please see THRIVE tab on the website).
-Our behaviour policy including anti bullying policy can be found at the bottom of the page.
+Our Behaviour Policy and Anti-Bullying Policy can be found at the bottom of the page.

 Four School Rules